-- Classrooms are not public spaces.
-When you pay tuition you become temporarily entitled to a private audience with me, your Professor.
-That audience occurs in a classroom only because my office isn't big enough.
-Therefore, please behave in my class as you would if you came to my office for the same instruction.
-You are free throughout the semester to disagree with me and your fellow students on the condition that you do so with civility and an appropriate degree of respect.
-Due to Covid-19 protocols, guests are not welcome in class this semester. - ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
+- ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
 I like to use Moodle and/or e-mail to remind students of upcoming topics and readings, or to pose questions in light of readings or lecture topics.
 E-mail and Moodle may be used to notify you of cancelled classes or other important and immediate details relating to the course. - ✓ Please, put cell phones away during class.
-Please try to avoid cell use during class
+Please try to avoid non-essential technology during class. - Students should not be confused about what paying tuition entitles them to.
+Paying tuition entitles no one to a passing grade.
+Passing grades, indeed all grades, are earned-not paid for.